koelkit/reconnaissance-scanning-tool/README.md

 # 🔍Web Vulnerability Scanner
-A reconnaisance tool to scan a website
+A reconnaisance tool to scan a website for vulnerabilities

 ## ⚠️Note: disclaimer
 - **Authorization:** I designed this script to be executed only against systems you own or where you have explicit, written permission to test.